Albert Jacka: Gallipoli

-Jacka fought in the Gallipoli Campaign that started on 25 April 1915, when his new division landed at Anzac Cove on the 26th in the Dardanelles, fighting against Turkish defenders on a narrow beach and in the steep ravines and hills above.
+Jacka fought in the Gallipoli campaign that started on 25 April 1915, when his new division landed at Anzac Cove on the 26th in the Dardanelles, fighting against Turkish defenders on a narrow beach and in the steep ravines and hills above.
 The position was held by New Zealanders and Australians by digging a series of trenches.
-The trenches held by the 14th Battalion on 19 May 1915 became known as Courtney's Post, which was where Jacka won the Victoria Cross.
+The trenches held by the 14th Battalion on 19 May 1915 became known as Courtney's Post, which was where Jacka was awarded the Victoria Cross.

 On 19 May 1915, the Turks launched an assault against the Anzac Line, capturing a section of the trench at Courtney's Post; one end of which was guarded by Jacka.
 For several minutes he fired warning shots into the trench wall until reinforcements arrived, after which he attempted to enter the trench with three others; all but Jacka were either wounded or pinned.
 It was then decided that while a feint attack was made from the same end, Jacka would attack from the rear.
 The party then proceeded to engage the Turks with rifle fire, throwing in two bombs as Jacka skirted around to attack from the flank.
 He climbed out onto "no man's land", entering the trench via the parapet.
 In the resulting conflict, Jacka shot five Turkish soldiers and bayoneted two others, forcing the remainder to flee the trench; he then held the trench alone for the remainder of the night.
 Jacka's platoon commander, Lieutenant Crabbe, informed him the following morning that he would be recommended for his bravery.

 The full citation for the Victoria Cross appeared in a supplement to The London Gazette on 23 July 1915:

 Following his VC action, Jacka instantly became a national hero; he received the £500 and gold watch that the prominent Melbourne business and sporting identity, John Wren, had promised to the first Australian of the war to receive the VC, his image was used on recruiting posters and magazine covers, and he received rapid promotions; first to corporal on 28 August, to sergeant two weeks later on 12 September, and then to company sergeant major on 14 November.
 He became company sergeant major of C Company, and saw much fighting at Gallipoli where, during August at Chunuk Bair, Hill 971, and Hill 60, his battalion took part in an Allied offensive aimed at trying to break the deadlock around the beachhead.
 After nine months of fighting and 26,111 Australian casualties, the Allied forces began to evacuate the peninsula in December 1915, after which Jacka's battalion was withdrawn to Egypt.

 In Egypt, he passed through officer training school with high marks, and on 29 April 1916 was commissioned as a second lieutenant.
 During this time, the AIF expanded and was reorganised; the 14th Battalion was split and provided experienced soldiers for the 46th Battalion, and the 4th Brigade was combined with the 12th and 13th Brigades to form the 4th Australian Division.